UTOXAS/GeminiLiteTest/README.md

 - The Gemini 2.0 Flash Lite API is text-only and cost-efficient, suitable for lightweight applications.
 - Ensure your Google Cloud project has the Gemini API enabled.
 - Monitor API usage to stay within free tier limits.
+- If deployment fails, check `clasp-deploy-output.log` and Apps Script logs for errors.